 - Book a 15-minute call.
 We learn your software (Jobber / Yardbook / LMN / Service Autopilot / Housecall Pro), your call and estimate volume, your crew structure, and which role is the highest-priority hire.

-- Pre-vetted shortlist in 5 business days.
-3 candidates with field-service or home-services experience, software-fluency screening, English-screening notes, and video intros.
+- Pre-vetted shortlist in 5 to 7 business days.
+Three candidates with field-service or home-services experience, software-fluency screening, English-screening notes, and short video intros.

 - Paid trial task before placement.
 A short paid task in your actual software (mock route build, estimate-follow-up draft, invoicing walkthrough) so you see real work product before signing.